-Students who have not enrolled at Stanford for more than two years must apply for reinstatement.
+Students who have exceeded their eight quarters of approved leave must apply for reinstatement.
 The University is not obliged to approve reinstatements of students.
-Applications for reinstatement will be reviewed by the University Registrar and are subject to the approval of the Faculty Senate Committee on Undergraduate Standards and Policy or its designees.
+Applications for reinstatement are reviewed by the Vice Provost for Undergraduate Education and are subject to the approval of the Faculty Senate Committee on Undergraduate Standards and Policy or its designees.
 The Committee or its designees may determine whether the application for reinstatement will be approved or not, and/or the conditions a student must meet in order to be reinstated.
 Reinstatement decisions may be based on the applicant's status when last enrolled, activities while away from campus, the length of the absence, the perceived potential for successful completion of the program, as well as any other factors or considerations regarded as relevant to the University Registrar or the Committee.

-Applications for reinstatement must be submitted to the Office of the University Registrar no later than four weeks prior to the start of the term in which the student seeks to enroll in classes.
+Applications for reinstatement must be submitted to the Office of the Vice Provost for Undergraduate Education no later than four weeks prior to the start of the term in which the student seeks to enroll in classes.
 Petition information and instructions may be obtained by contacting the Office of the University Registrar.